branupama/openpower-vpd-parser/docs/backup-restore-config-json.md

 # Backup and Restore Config JSON File Documentation

-This README documents the purpose, structure, and usage of backup and restore JSON files used for backing up or restoring the system VPD.
-It includes descriptions of mandatory fields, expected formats, and examples to understand and extend VPD for system.
+This document describes the structure and usage of the JSON configuration file used for backing up and restoring system VPD (Vital Product Data).
+It explains required fields, value formats, and provides guidance for extending VPD handling for system use.

 ---

 ## source
+Specifies the location of the primary system VPD.
-This section specifies where the source/main system VPD resides, it is the mandatory field for backup and restore.
+This section is mandatory for both backup and restore operations.

-This section will have hardwarePath or inventoryPath of the source.
+It must contain either:

+* hardwarePath — physical FRU VPD EEPROM path, or

+* inventoryPath — D-Bus inventory object path

 ## destination
+Specifies where the VPD backup is stored.
-This section specifies where the system VPD is backed up, it is the mandatory field for backup and restore.
+This section is mandatory for both backup and restore operations..

-This section contains either hardwarePath or inventoryPath of the destination.
-If destination has inventoryPath which means backup is present on the
+It must contain either:

+* an inventoryPath, the backup is stored in the BMC cache.

-BMC cache otherwise if its a hardwarePath which means system VPD is backed up on another FRU's EEPROM.
+* a hardwarePath, the backup is stored on another FRU’s EEPROM.

 ## type
-This section specifies the VPD format, represents its IPZ or keyword VPD type.
+Specifies the VPD format (e.g., IPZ or keyword-based VPD).

-Note: currently only IPZ VPD's backup and restore is supported.
+Note: Currently only IPZ format is supported for backup/restore.

 ## backupMap
-This section allows us to list system VPD keywords needs to be backup or restored.
-This section contains list of source/destination record/keyword details.
+Defines the list of VPD records and keywords that must be backed up or restored.
+Each entry describes the source and destination mapping.

 ### sourceRecord
-Contains source record name.
+Record name in the source VPD.

 ### sourceKeyword
-Contains source keyword name.
+Keyword name in the source record.

 ### destinationRecord
-Contains source record name.
+Record name in the destination VPD.

 ### destinationKeyword
-Contains the destination keyword name.
+Keyword name in the destination record.

 ### defaultValue
-Contains default value for the keyword.
+Specifies the value that should be used when comparing the source and destination keyword values.
+This value is used only for comparison, not for updating VPD.

+If both the source and destination VPD keywords match this defaultValue, and isPelRequired is set to true for this keyword, then a PEL entry will be generated.

 ### isPelRequired
-Flag to specify whether to log a PEL is required if default value found on both the source and destination keyword.
+If set to true, a PEL entry will be generated when both source and destination contain the default value.

 ### isManufactureResetRequired
-This flag will be used with vpd-tool with mfgClean command to reset the keyword value to its default.
+Used by vpd-tool mfgClean to reset the keyword value to its default during manufacturing cleanup.